deckgo/deckdeckgo/README.md

 npm init deckdeckgo
 ```

-Once your presentation created, go to your new project's folder and start editing `src/index.html` to prepare your slides and content for your talk 😉
+Once your presentation created, go to your new project's folder and start editing your slides and content for your talk 😉

 ## Installing DeckDeckGo in any projects